godfriedmeesters/controller/README.md

 In a production system, comparisons are launched through a CRON scheduler.
 For testing purposes, it is also possible to launch comparisons directly through a CLI.

-For example, to launch comparison 13 defined in the PostgreSQL comparisons table:
+For example, to launch comparison defined in the PostgreSQL comparisons table:

 Enter  the controller container:
 `docker exec -it  controller bash`

-This command will launch comparison 13:
+This command will launch comparison 13 from the table `comparisons`:
 `ts-node cli.ts launchComparison 13`

 As with the launch of a scheduled comparison, for every outlet defined in a comparison, a scraping job will be created on one of the Redis queues, that will in turn be pulled by bots.